Weasel Creative — Header

 Then there's the number of deliverables.
 One film is manageable.
 But if you also need cutdowns, social edits, and stills from the same project, that's a bigger workload even if everything comes from the same 3D build.

 Feedback timing makes a bigger difference than most people realise.
 Quick, focused review rounds keep everything moving.
-Timelines can always be compressed when needed, but giving the work enough breathing room means there's more opportunity to refine and get it right.
+A brief that goes quiet for a week, then comes back with "just one small change" that turns out to be everything, does the opposite.
+Timelines can be compressed when they have to be, but breathing room is what gives the work the chance to actually get good.

 Real timeline examples